tiao051/Spark-Cluster/README.md

 ## Network

-All services communicate through the `bigdata_network` bridge network.
-Services can reach each other using their container names (e.g., `spark-master:7077`).
+All services communicate through the `bigdata-network` bridge network.
+Services can reach each other using their container names (e.g., `spark-master:7077`, `namenode:9000`).